LoSt-SoFtware/ip-grabber/README.md

 # ip-grabber
-a python code to grabb ip and send it to discord webhook
+a python code to grab ip and send it to discord webhook